 Fighting Food Insecurity in Caribbean Neighborhoods in New York City.

-Food Justice Dates & Locations 2025
+2026 Food Justice Dates & Locations

-Third Saturday of every month, 12:00pm
+Third Saturday of every month, 12:00 p.m.

 ⚲ Sonia Sotomayor Community Center: 1000 Rosedale Ave, Bronx, NY 10472

-For the past five years, CEP’s partnership with The Campaign Against Hunger allowed the organization to serve over 81,000+ low-income and undocumented LGBTQ+ people, immigrant families, seniors, single-parent households, and HIV-impacted people through the Food Justice Program.
+For the past five years, CEP’s partnership with The Campaign Against Hunger has allowed the organization to serve over 186,000+ low-income and undocumented LGBTQ+ people, immigrant families, seniors, single-parent households, and HIV-impacted people through the Food Justice Program.
 Collectively, with community partners and elected officials, CEP distributes groceries, fresh produce, PPE, toiletries, period products, safe sex kits, and coats and toys, especially during the Thanksgiving, Diwali, Christmas, and Kwanzaa holidays.
-To date, CEP has organized over 45+ hyper-local pop-up pantries in Richmond Hill, Queens, Flatbush, Brooklyn, and Soundview, in The Bronx, serving an average of 350-450 families by creating an invaluable community resource fair.
+To date, CEP has organized over 67+ hyper-local pop-up pantries in Richmond Hill, Queens, Flatbush, Brooklyn, and Soundview, in The Bronx, serving an average of 350-450 families by creating an invaluable community resource fair.

 Please support our work by becoming a volunteer or making a donation to sustain our food pantries.